Skip to Content

 Polishing Jasper Stones In A Rock Tumbler

 The process can take months, depending on the size and quantity of the rocks, and is best for polishing multiple stones at a time.
-Each time you move to a finer grit, you have to empty and clean the tumbler and wash the previous grit from the rocks.
+Each time you move to a finer grit, you must empty and clean the tumbler and wash the previous grit from the rocks.

 In the final polishing step, you put the stones in the clean barrel with the recommended amount of polishing compound and water and tumble for a week.
 The polishing compound recommended for jasper is TXP aluminum oxide.

-TIP: What can you use to cut rocks if you do not have the saw or dremel?
+TIP: What can you use to cut rocks if you do not have a saw or dremel?
 Check out five different ways how to cut rocks in the article below:

 What Can I Use to Cut Rocks?
 These 5 Tools are the Best!